 There are options to replace the front end of the bike with a rally oriented tower, mostly to add space for compass, log, GPS and everything you could imagine bolting to the front of the bike.
 Those are not cheap, but they are very versatile.
 And might be worth considering if you have wrecked the original front-end in a crash.

 Another vendor is MST SpecialThings (€1230), with a similar tower, Hella lights and space to put quite a lot of hardware.

 There is also an option to beef up the existing front end: everything is hold in place by four screws and the lower metallic support.
 There are some (very rare!) case of the posts on the frame breaking away during a fall.
-TripleClampMoto developed a contraption to add more support to the whole front end ($80 on pre-order)
+TripleClampMoto developed a contraption to add more support to the front end posts on the frame ($80 on pre-order).

 There are a lot of potential replacement footpegs you can use on the 790 Adventure.
 Bigger, lower, moved back, in aluminium or stainless steel, the choices are multiple.

 advrider inmate Kubcat collated all the lowered footpegs he could find and put them all in a spreadsheet.
 Which is now available for you, until we figure out how to format this in a better form.
 Maybe.

 The 790 adventure come standard with a simple steering damper.
 It’s fine, but for serious off road junkies it is not enough.
 There are other options out there that allow for more fine tuning (aka, dampening when going away from center, but not the other way, etc).
 There is a hole with a plastic plug right under the handlebar just for that purpose.

 All those dampeners are going under the handlebar, this means that their mounting kits are also raising the handlebar and probably moving it forward at the same time.
 Keep an eye on handguard, as moving the bar forward may cause them to hit the instrument panel…

 Also, if you fit one of those you need to remove the original dampener.